imgag/ngs-bits/doc/tools/BedAnnotateFromBed.md

 	               Default value: ''
 	  -out <file>  Output BED file.
 If unset, writes to STDOUT.
 	               Default value: ''
+	  -clear       Clear all annotations present in the input file.
+	               Default value: 'false'

 	Special parameters:
 	  --help       Shows this help and exits.